simrenbasra/simys-blog/_posts/2025-02-19-email_genie_part2.md

 ## Summary

-In this post, I introduced the process of vectorizing data with TF-IDF, including code snippets and a discussion of the results from the ENRON dataset.
+In this post, I introduced the process of vectorising data with TF-IDF, including code snippets and a discussion of the results from the ENRON dataset.
 Due to the promising results of TF-IDF, the next step will be to explore word embeddings to see if we can achieve even better results.

 While the original plan for this project was to identify groupings in corporate emails, the results from TF-IDF and topic modelling suggest that we could also gain valuable insights into Enron’s downfall by using NLP.
 I am excited to see what sort of insights word embeddings will uncover!